Bruno-Petersen/revops-guide/docs/communication/2022-02-11-questions.md

 - Leading questions: “Have you thought the effect this might have on our sales cycle?”.
 Leading questions suggest a conclusion without outright stating it.
 They are useful when guiding someone to a conclusion you want them to reach.
 If you intend to truly understand what someone is thinking they get in the way.

 - Why questions: “Why would you want to do that?”
+The word "why" has an accusatory ring to it.
+Asking why is a way to put others on the defensive.
+Rather than asking why try asking what, how, where.
+You can ask for the same information while not sounding confrontational.
+Note that it is tempting to use leading questions when replacing why.
+"Why would you want to do that?" becomes "What led you to that conclusion?".

 - Dirty questions: “Do you have the courage to stand up to them?”
 - Binary questions: “Are we good to launch?”
 “Will it work?”
 “Is it safe?”.
 - Self-affirming questions: “We’re good to launch, right?”
 “Does that make sense?”